luisgarrote/3DGridSLAM/README.md

 # 3DGridSLAM - Exploiting 3D Grids for Indoor SLAM in Featureless Scenarios

 This will be the repository for the 3DGridSLAM and 3DGridSLAM_Localization ROS packages.
 Due to reasons outside the scope of this work, the final code release has been delayed until July.
 We include here a early development version of the code.
+This version contains many hardcode variables and should be only used as a way to research the ideias presented in the paper, the final version will include all the elements presented in the paper as well as a 3DGrid submap strategy.

 ## Abstract